Nothing's more exciting for a fan page owner than seeing your Like numbers going up.

 But it is important to do a quick gut check and make sure you're not doing things that could be causing people to flee from your page!

 It's your page -- you should be able to constantly SELL, SELL, SELL, right?

 If we've learned anything about social media over the last 3-4 years, we've learned that "push marketing" no longer works.

 What is Push Marketing?

-It's when a brand/person pushes advertisements & posts on an audience -- interrupting them and soliciting them to visit their website and/or buy their crap.
+It's when a brand/person pushes advertisements and posts on an audience -- interrupting them and soliciting them to visit their website and/or buy their crap.

 You've probably seen pages that do this.
 Every single post is a marketing pitch to sign up for their webinar, or buy their product.
-Even if those webinars & products are great, no one wants to get sold to over & over again, day after day.
+Even if those webinars and products are great, no one wants to get sold to over and over again, day after day.

 That's why Pull Marketing is a much better strategy.